awslabs/sagemaker-battlesnake-ai/Documentation/TrainModelAndDeploy.md

 ### Installation the gym
 - `pip install -e .`

-### Training the MXNet example on sagemaker
+### Training the MXNet example on Amazon SageMaker
-- The main entry point (sagemaker endpoint) of the training the model is [`examples/train.py`](../TrainingEnvironment/examples/train.py)
+- The main entry point (Amazon SageMaker endpoint) of the training the model is [`examples/train.py`](../TrainingEnvironment/examples/train.py)
-- In a sagemaker terminal, run the script with `python examples/train.py --should_render --print_progress --number_of_snakes 4`
+- In an Amazon SageMaker terminal, run the script with `python examples/train.py --should_render --print_progress --number_of_snakes 4`
 - Open and run the notebook in `SagemakerModelTraining.ipynb` and the models will be automatically created.

 ### Reinforcement learning and gym details